-Google’s Tensor chip also gets a powerful A.I. and ML-focused Tensor Processing Unit which should work well with Google’s existing and upcoming A.I.-centric initiatives ranging from computational photography and automatic speech recognition to an improved Google Assistant experience.
+Google’s Tensor chip also gets a powerful A.I. and a machine learning-focused Tensor Processing Unit that should work well with Google’s existing and upcoming A.I.-centric initiatives ranging from computational photography and automatic speech recognition to an improved Google Assistant experience.

-The Samsung Galaxy S21 FE’s triple camera setup looks good in isolation, but given that the Pixel 6 has the specs to give even the mighty Galaxy S21 a run for its money, this one will be an uphill battle for the S21 FE.
-That being said, we will reserve our judgment until we get to test the S21 FE’s camera performance.
+The Samsung Galaxy S21 FE’s triple-camera setup looks good in isolation, but given that the Pixel 6 has the specs to give even the mighty Galaxy S21 a run for its money, this one will be an uphill battle for the S21 FE.
+In our review, we were quite happy with the Galaxy S21 FE’s camera performance.
 However, the overall feeling was that the Pixel 6 Pro easily wins this round.

-Do note that Samsung does feature a higher resolution (32-megapixel) selfie camera, which should — on paper — take better selfies than the Pixel 6’s 8MP unit.
+Where the Samsung does excel, however, is the much-improved portrait mode and the fact that selfies from the 32MP front camera are as good as it gets.
 Then there are Samsung-specific features like Single Take and dual recording mode, which you will miss on the Pixel 6.

 Despite all this, in our opinion, the Google Pixel 6 will be the obvious choice for anyone seeking the best camera phone under $700.